 Before we start, bear in mind that young children WILL need to be monitored closely in any kid's room that has a swing, rope, climbing equipment – or anything, frankly, that might be a choking/falling/bumping hazard.

 Don't have the space for a dedicated children's playroom?
-Fear not, just check out our children's bedroom ideas – there's plenty of tips and tricks for incorporating plenty of play space.
+Fear not, just check out our kid's bedroom ideas – there's plenty of tips and tricks for incorporating plenty of play space.